15 Reasons to Quit Smoking Now

 Whether you smoke cigarettes or you consume tobacco in another way, quitting this harmful habit is not only possible, but also necessary for your continued good health.

-Despite what some might think, there are many effective treatments and approaches you can try to stop smoking and quit the habit, from vape prescriptions to medication and therapy.
+Despite what some might think, there are many effective treatments and approaches you can try to stop smoking and quit the habit, from medication to therapy.

 But why exactly should you make every effort to completely stop smoking?